mr-bt/manager.README/README.md

 * Organisation doesn't really accomplish anything.
 Plans don't accomplish anything, either.
 Theories of management don't much matter.
 Endeavours succeed or fail because of the people involved. **Only by attracting the best people will you accomplish great deeds.**
 * Organisation charts and fancy titles count for next to nothing.
 * Perpetual optimism is a force multiplier.
-* The commander in the field is always right and the rear echelon is wrong unless proved otherwise.
+* The commander in the field is always right, and the rear echelon is wrong unless proved otherwise.

 ### The 21 irrefutable laws of leadership

-I'm a big fan of John C. Maxwell books.
+I'm a big fan of John C. Maxwell's books.
 Get familiar with the: [The 21 irrefutable laws Of leadership](https://www.amazon.co.uk/dp/B00ETK5N5O).
 You can also find a good summary [here.](http://hgimnetwork.org/2015/01/book-summary-the-21-irrefutable-laws-of-leadership-by-john-maxwell-part-1/)

 ### Command & control or authoritative leadership style (AKA top-down)